 They have also gone on to become master's and PhD students, as well as starting non-scientific employment such as marketing, human resources, sales and resource management.

-For those who wish to take the subject further, we aim to prepare our students for further study in mathematics and instil a love of the subject that will stay with them for life.
+For those who wish to take the subject further, we aim to prepare our students for further study in mathematics and instill a love of the subject that will stay with them for life.
 We strive to excite and inspire our students by giving them the opportunity to be involved in cutting-edge research projects supervised by members of the mathematics team.
 This is achieved by means of a number of competitively awarded summer scholarships funded from a mixture of internal and external sources, usually taking place in the summer of the students' second year.

 Outstanding student satisfaction